 You also don't need to buy one of my yoga rugs to do this.

-(Although I've gone to great effort to make the most environmentally & highest quality rugs possible with excellent Amazon reviews and you also get free digital access to Strength and Grace if your purchase on the website)
+(Although I've gone to great effort to make the most environmentally & highest quality rugs possible with excellent Amazon reviews.

 this principle is more about removing than adding in.